Support

 Notes

-- (Software subscriptions) Blackmagic Desktop Video v15.0 is supported in this release for software subscriptions.
+• (Software subscriptions) Blackmagic Desktop Video v15.3 is supported in this release for software subscriptions.
 You may download the “Windows x86” driver from the Blackmagic website and install it on your computer.

-Download update ZIP file, copy contents to flash drive
+Download update ZIP file, copy setup program inside to a flash drive

-- (Quad 2, Dual 2 decks) If deck power is lost during the update process, deck could require repair by us in Burbank, CA. Do not update firmware while in the middle of a job.
+• (Quad 2, Dual 2 decks) If deck power is lost during the update process, deck could require repair at our office.
+Do not update firmware while in the middle of a job!

-- Open the downloaded ZIP file, and copy every file inside to your freshly-formatted flash drive, and eject drive from your computer.
+• Open the downloaded ZIP file, and copy the setup file inside to your freshly-formatted flash drive, and eject drive from your computer.

-- To verify that the update completed, please check that the title bar (at the top of the Raptor application) reports the updated version number.
+• To verify that the update completed, please check that the title bar (at the top of the Raptor application) reports the updated version number, then remove the flash drive.

 Raptor64 software subscription information